Hydrodynamic projections and the emergence of linearised Euler equations in one-dimensional isolated systems: Main results in quantum spin chains

-The results presented in this paper are valid within a very general, abstract framework.
-In order to show the usefulness of this framework and to give some intuition as to its interpretation in quantum statistical mechanics, we describe here how some of the structures and the main results specialise in the context of quantum spin chains.
-The exact relation between the general framework and quantum spin chains is explained in Section \ref{sectchains}.
-We believe the general framework has far wider applicability, as its main requirement, besides basic structural properties, is the presence of at least a weak version of the Lieb-Robinson bound.
-We leave further applications for future works.
+We now describe the main results of this work, as specialised to the context of quantum spin chains.
+The results are obtained in a general framework developed in Sections \ref{sectvect} - \ref{sectcons}, and the exact relation between this framework and quantum spin chains is explained in Section \ref{sectchains}.
+We believe the general framework has far wider applicability, but we leave this for future works.

+In this section we take a thermal state $\omega=\omega_\beta$ for some $\beta\geq 0$, with respect to a finite-range Hamiltonian with density $\la h\in\mathfrak V$.
+The proofs of all theorems in this section are given in Subsection \ref{ssectproofschain}.